-In recent years, the development and utilization of polysaccharides isolated from natural sources have attracted increasing attention in biochemistry, pharmacology and food chemistry, due to their sustainability, biodegradability biosafety [1].
-Sweitenia mycrophylla polysaccharide is an exudate extracted from the bark of monogamy tree.
-Sweitenia mycrophylla tree is a large tree, reaching a height of 30-40m.
-Gum is produced from cuts at the bark of the tree for sales in markets in Bombay, India [34].
+Anacardium occidentale Linn gum is a natural polysaccharide extracted from the bark of Cashew tree.
+It is basically composed of a straight chain of D - mannose units, united by $\beta(1-3)$ glycoside linkages and bearing a single D-galactose unit on approximately every alternate mannose joined to it by an $\alpha(1\rightarrow 6)$ glycoside linkage [2,14].
 Due to excellent properties of gums such as solubility, viscosity, thickening, binding, stabilizing and emulsifying, they are utilize in several multibillion-dollar industries such as adhesive, cosmetic, confectionaries, paint, paper, pharmaceutical and most importantly Food [3, 24-25].
-Even if gum and its derivatives are well known for a wide range of applications, like other polysaccharides, there are evidence of some drawbacks, such as uncontrolled rate of hydration, dependency, solubility, thermal pHdecomposition, low shear stress resistance, retrogradation and syneresis.
-[1, 4].
+Even if gums and its derivatives are well known for a wide range of applications, like other polysaccharides, there are evidences of some drawbacks, such as uncontrolled rate of hydration, pH-dependency, solubility, thermal decomposition, low shear stress resistance, high retrogradation and syneresis [1,4].

 Chemical modification provides an efficient route not only for removing such drawbacks but also for improving physicochemical properties such as solubility, viscosity and swelling index and to introduce new properties for different applications.
 A number of modifications via chemical treatment can be effected resulting in products suitable for specific purposes in the food and pharmaceutical industries [5].

 According to [2] chemical modification of anacardium occidentale gum by oxidation increases the uronic acid content of the gum from 3.7% to 38% which further increases solubility and water holding capacity.
-Also according to [6], oxidation of gum generally increases their hydrophilicity and solution clarity which make them more soluble in aqueous system.
+Also according [6] oxidation of gum generally increases their hydrophilicity and solution clearity which make them more soluble in aqueous system.
 Chemical modification through acetylation generally increases the emulsifying capacity which further increases swelling index and solubility [7].
 Nowadays, the development of new products in gum based industries are searching for gums with different or better physicochemical and functional properties such as viscosity, solubility, low retrogradation and syneresis tendency.
-In recent years, substantial progress have been made in obtaining polysaccharides from non-conventional botanical sources
+In recent years, substantial progress have been made in obtaining polysaccharides from non-conventional botanical sources and studying their functional and physicochemical properties [8-11].

-1Department of Chemistry, University of Jos, Jos, Nigeria,

-2 Department of Chemistry, Federal University of Technology, Akure, Nigeria.

-3 Slovenia NMR Centre, National Institute of Chemistry, Hajdrihova, Ljubljana, Slovenia.

-and studying their functional and physicochemical properties [8-11].

 The acetylated gum is produced by the esterification of native gum with acetyl groups.
-The efficiency of the reaction is affected by factors such as reagent concentration reaction time, pH, and presence of catalyst and gum source.
-The functional properties of the gum acetate will depend on the number of acetyl group incorporated to the sugar unit of gum molecules [12 -14].
+The functional properties of the gum acetate will depend on the number of acetyl group incorporated to the glucose unit of gum molecules [12 -14].

 Acetylation was selected as a chemical means of attaching pendant acetic anhydride groups due to its technical simplicity, low cost of chemical reagents and wide range applications to produce acetylated gum.
-The result of this research is likely to highlight the effect of acetylation on the physicochemical properties of Sweitenia mycrophylla gum in order to amplify the possibilities of the gum applications in food and pharmaceuticals as an emulsifier, effective binder and suspending agent in drug formulation.
+The result of this research is likely to highlight the effect of acetylation on the physicochemical properties of cashew gum in order to amplify the possibilities of the gum applications in food and pharmaceuticals as an emulsifier, effective binder and suspending agent in drug formulation.

-The objective of this research is to prepare and characterize acetylated Sweitenia mycrophylla gum in order to improve on its physicochemical characteristics and amplify the possibilities of the gum applications.
+The objective of this research is to prepare and characterize an acetylated Anacardium occidentale gum in order to improve on its physicochemical characteristics and amplify the possibilities of the gum applications.